Coded Plastic Materials

 Most of us can't indentify the many different kinds of plastic without help, and even industrial designers and engineers who work with them are sometimes confused.
 This makes recycling plastics difficult, because few useful materials can be made from a mixture of different plastics.

 As far back as the early 1970's it became clear to some people that there ought to be standardized codes to identify different plastics, and a law that requires their use.
-In the U.S. such a standard and law soon came into being.
-The codes, placed inside a triangular recycling symbol, are as follows:
+In the U.S. such a standard finally came into being in 1988 with the resin identification coding system, created by the Society of the Plastics Industry, Inc. The US codes were then adopted internationally as the first set of International Universal Recycling Codes, which now includes codes for batteries, paper, metals, biomatter and glass.

 1. PETE or PET, Polyethylene terephthalate